oist/plessy_pairwiseGenomeComparison/README.md

 In 2024 we re-implemented this pipeline as a proper [nf-core pipeline](https://nf-co.re/pairgenomealign).
 Use it unless you need old releases for reproducibility.

+## Compatibility

+This pipeline uses `addParams` to set module parameters, and it was deprecated in Nextflow version `24.10.0`.
+Use an older version (for instance `24.04.4`) if you want to suppress the deprecation warnings.
+Be warned that further versions of Nextflow might fail to work with this pipeline.

 ## If you use this pipeline, please cite:

 We developed this pipeline was used to study _genome scrambling_ in the marine zooplankton